casper-network/casper-integrations/node-api/get-block/readme.md

 - a **header** containing information such as height, timestamp, protocol_version ...etc;

-- a **body** containing the public key of the node that proposed the block plus sets of transactions hashes (transfers & deploys);
+- a **body** containing the public key of the validator that proposed the block plus a set of transactions hashes;

-- a **set** of proofs representing validator signatures attesting to the validity of the block;
+- a set of **proofs** representing validator signatures attesting to the validity of the block;

 The lifetime of a block is as follows: